 Structurama

-1) Impact of the gamma shape on the number of species
+1) Impact of the gamma shape hyperprior and individual loci on the number of delimited species

+In the Scabrosoid clade, the number of species remains stable until the gamma shape value reaches 5.
+Higher values (e.g., 8) lead to splitting lineages and increase the number of delimited species, especially singletons (species represented by only one individual).
+We chose the gamma shape value of 3 for the final analysis.
+In the Dolichorhizoid clade, the number of species increases almost linearly with the increase of gamma shape hyperprior, but the number of singleton species goes up drastically when gamma shape reaches 8 and fluctuates above this value.

-low gamma shape hyperprior (= 3) groups some potentially unrelated (well accepted and circumscribed morphologically and geographically) lineages, e.g., P. sp.
-5 with P. pacifica, P. neopolydactyla 3 with P. neopolydactyla 1P. hymenina allele
+Analysis with a low gamma shape hyperprior (= 3) groups some potentially unrelated (well accepted and circumscribed morphologically and geographically) lineages, e.g., P. sp.
+5 (N1534) with P. pacifica, and P. neopolydactyla 3 (P859) with a subset of P. neopolydactyla 1 and P. hymenina despite that these species do not share any allele.
+We selected the intermediary gamma shape value of 15 for the final analysis.

+In the Scabrosoid clade, in general a single locus does not affect the number of delimited species in a meaningful way when gamma shape prior is low (= 3).
+Removal of each of the following loci: IGS3, ITS, EFT2.1 or LSU from the combined dataset resulted in the same nine species delimitation; the exclusion of IGS16 or ß-tubulin decreased the number of species by one (P. scabrosa 4 and P. neopolydactyla 5 collapsed); without RPB1 the number of species increased to ten.

-gamma shape 8regardless of the locus removed (or gamma shape of 30, the number of species can increase .
-In general, removing a locus leads to species in the Scabrosoid clade. loci the chance that specimens share an allele at any locus and that they will cluster together.
+A similar pattern of fluctuation in the number of recognized species (from one less to two extra species) was obtained with the gamma shape value of 8.
+For higher gamma values, the removal of one locus increased the number of species regardless of the locus removed (for the gamma shape of 30, the number of species can increase by six ).
+In general, removing a single locus from the combined dataset leads to greater number of species in the Scabrosoid clade.
+It is very likely that having fewer loci decreases the chance that specimens share an allele at any locus and lowers the probability that they will cluster together.

-In the Dolichorhizoid clade, one of the three IGS markers (or ITS ß-tubulin for low gamma shape values) usually slightly decrease the number of species, whereas removing EFT2.1, RPB1 or especially LSU strongly increase the number of species retrieved. variable locus results in less species, meaning that these loci tend to increase the number of species, whereas removing a less variable locus results in more species, meaning that these loci tend to decrease the number of species.
+In the Dolichorhizoid clade, the exclusion of one of the three IGS markers (or ITS/ ß-tubulin for low gamma shape values) usually slightly decreases the number of species, whereas removing EFT2.1, RPB1 or especially LSU strongly increases the number of species retrieved.
+Overall, removing a variable locus results in less species, meaning that these loci tend to increase the number of species, whereas removing a less variable locus results in more species, meaning that these loci tend to decrease the number of species.
 It makes sense as in a less variable locus, the probability that samples share alleles is higher, so the probability that they will cluster together is higher too.

-the IGS regions, almost allele LSU RPB and EFT3. that the loci with the number of alleles the left) are the ones who tend to reduce the number of species (Fig. 3e) whereas the ones with the highest number of alleles (the right) tend to increase the number of species3.
+For the IGS regions, almost every individual is represented by a unique allele while for the LSU, RPB1 and EFT2.1 many specimens share the same alleles (Fig. 3f).
+It is clear that the loci with the lower number of alleles within the sampled individuals (the left bar) are the ones who tend to reduce the number of species (Fig. 3e) whereas the ones with the highest number of alleles (the right bar) tend to increase the number of species (Fig. 3e).